sachn1/IML-GUI/README.md

 # Study and Visualization of Model Agnostic Interpretable Machine Learning Approaches

 The main task was to implement few Interpretable Machine Learning models that could help answer some questions of the underlying classification black-box model.
-The main aim here is to help make the end-user trust the model why it predicted the way it did.
+The main aim here is to help make the end-user trust the model and help one understand why it predicted the way it did.
 This could help the user make better decisions.

 ## Dataset